alvinwan/neural-backed-decision-trees/README.md

 #### Frozen Backbone

-So far, our best models are fine-tuned, where the shared backcbone is pretrained and frozen.
+So far, our best models are fine-tuned, where the shared backbone is pretrained and frozen.
 The commands below train the frozen variants of the model.

 ```
 python main.py --model=CIFAR100FreezeJointNodes --dataset=CIFAR100JointNodes --batch-size=512 --epochs=200 --backbone=./checkpoint/ckpt-ResNet10-CIFAR100.pth